lerni/instagram-basic-display-feed-element/README.md

 You'll need to setup a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) for basic display and set `appId` & `appSecret` ([Instagram not FB](https://stackoverflow.com/questions/60258144/invalid-platform-app-error-using-instagram-basic-display-api)). `redirectUri` 'll be `DYNAMICALLY-SET-HOST.TLD/_instaauth/` but you can also set it explicit with a domain per yml-config.
 Make sure to configure the correct values (e.g. dev-url) in your FB App!
 If no token is generated yet, you'll find a link to generate one in the setting-tab of the element.
 The token 'll be renewed automatically (on request basis) if older than 30 days.

 1. Install the module
-2. Create a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) use `.../_instaauth/` as redirectUri
+2. Create a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) use `https://DOMAIN.TLD/_instaauth/` as redirectUri
-3. Add `appId` & `appSecret` in yml-config like bellow & `?flush`
+3. Add `appId` & `appSecret` in yml-config like below & `?flush`
 4. Create an Instagram Feed Element & click on the Link in the setting-tab to authenticate
 5. reload CMS to see the generated token
-6. Use it.
+6. That's it.
 Token 'll be updated if older than 30 days on request basis.
-This means if a token is older than 30 day and from there on no request is made (element never shown to any visitor), the token invalidates and a waring is thrown.
-To fix this you'll need to delete all tokens and regenerate one with the link provided in the CMS.
+This means, if a token is older than 30 day and from there on no request is made (element never shown to any visitor), the token invalidates and a warning is thrown.
+To fix this you'll need to delete all tokens and regenerate one with the link provided in CMS.

 ```yaml
 Kraftausdruck\InstagramFeed\Control\InstaAuthController: